Three more deaths recorded in South Holland

-There were three more coronavirus deaths recorded in the latest five-day period in South Holland.
+There were three more coronavirus deaths recorded in the latest 24-hour period in South Holland.

-The dashboard shows 279 people had died in the area by April 19 (Tuesday) – up from 276 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 282 people had died in the area by April 20 (Wednesday) – up from 279 on Tuesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Holland.